nlsynth/karuta/docs/usersguide.rst

 Profile Guided Optimization (PGO)
 =================================

 One of the most important points of optimization is to know which part of the design is a good target of optimization.
-Karuta uses a technique called PGO (Profile Guided Optimization) to obtain the information.
+A technique called PGO (Profile Guided Optimization) can be used to obtain the information.

 Following example illustrates how to enable profiling.
-Profiling is enabled between the calls of Env.enableProfile() and Env.disableProfile(), so the profile information will be collected while running main(). compile() takes the profile information into account and does optimization.
+Profiling is enabled between the calls of *Env.enableProfile()* and *Env.disableProfile()*, so the profile information will be collected while running main(). compile() takes the profile information into account to perform optimization.

 .. code-block:: none

-   func main() {
+   process main() {
-     // Does some stuff.
+     // Does some computation and I/O.
    }

    Env.clearProfile()
    Env.enableProfile()

-   // Run actual code here.
+   // Run actual code here on the interpreter. main()
-   main()

    Env.disableProfile()